admartin/Hindsight/README.md

 download here! - http://www.highcharts.com/download

-*How to Run The Bot*
+##How to Run The Bot
-	**In order to successfully run the bot, you first need to start it by typing node bot.js in its directory.
-Then when you go online you have to type localhost:90900/name=$&count=$ where the $ (dollar signs) is a placeholder for the screen_name of the user you are interested in; say like bbc or cnn, and the count is how many tweets do we want to get back.
-According to Twitter's API their maxiumum is about 200.**
+    In order to run the bot, you need to change directory (cd) into the botCode folder, after that you need to run the following command: node bot.js.
+Once that command is executed the bot will start running and populating the server.

+##How to Use the Website
+    Using the website itself is very straight forward, the landing page (index.html) prompts you to search for a specific twitter username, assuming the user is in our database you will be able to see his or her tweets.
+The trends portion of the website will display useful chart information about the user's tweets and their categorization along with the rest of our database to allow comparisons between the user and the rest of twitter.

+##Authors
+    Michael Kovalsky
+    Abbey Martin
+    Viraj Patel
+    Kishan Patel